NikolVasileva/ReactJS-Excersise-2/README.md

 - [x] Creating Features and add it to App.jsx ✅
 - [x] Creating Blocks and add it to App.jsx ✅
 - [x] Creating Work Process and add it to App.jsx ✅
+- [x] Creating Testimonials and add it to App.jsx ✅